4383/governance/goals/proposed/remove-eventlet.rst

    * we may have to stick to older and outdated versions of these libraries and so which could represent a significant security problem for us.

-Abruptly using parallelism in Openstack without a codified structure will lead to unexpected problems.
+Abruptly using parallelism in OpenStack without a codified structure will lead to unexpected problems.
 Problems that by their nature are hard to solve.
-Disabling the GIL without using structures would lead Openstack deliverables into traps.
+Disabling the GIL without using structures would lead OpenStack deliverables into traps.

 We should anticipate that emerging trends and think in ways to adapt to the